ralismark/ralismark.github.io/ralismark.xyz/posts/a-tale-of-indices.md

 ---
 layout: post
 title: A Tale Of Indices
-excerpt: Exploting bad indexing code to mess with malloc and the PLT
+excerpt: Exploiting bad indexing code to mess with malloc and the PLT
 date: 2017-04-13
 tags: c-cpp
 ---